gmp26/sources/resources/NA3_RT1/index.md

 <iframe src="http://nrich.maths.org/psum/picture-this/full/?mobile=1" class="nrich-embed" style="width:700px;height:550px"></iframe>
 </div>

-_This will be tweaked to have a full screen version (in such a way that the numbers are still visible when displayed full screen).
+_Interactivity reproduced from [Picture This!](http://nrich.maths.org/psum/picture-this/).
+This will be tweaked to have a full screen version (in such a way that the numbers are still visible when displayed full screen).
 We might also lose the option of a non-spiral version._

 <div class="well">
 * Given two positive integers, can you draw the corresponding diagram?